sholly/vault-demo/Readme.md

 EOF
 ```

-Create kubernetes authentication role.
+Create the kubernetes authentication role.
 This ties the application service account with the policy used to read the secret:

 ```
 vault write auth/kubernetes/role/webapp \